-Law enforcement requests information from Verizon that is needed to help resolve serious emergencies.
-We are authorized by federal law to provide the requested information in such emergencies and we have an established process to respond to emergency requests, in accordance with the law.
-To request data during these emergencies, a law enforcement officer must certify in writing that there was an emergency involving the danger of death or serious physical injury to a person that required disclosure without delay.
-These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings and fugitive scenarios, often presenting life-threatening situations.
-In addition, many emergency requests are in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.
+Law enforcement may request information from Verizon that is needed to help resolve serious emergencies.
+We are authorized by federal law to provide the requested information during such emergencies, and we have an established process for responding to these emergency requests in accordance with the law.
+To request data during these emergencies, a law enforcement officer must certify in writing that there is an emergency involving the danger of death or serious physical injury to a person that requires disclosure without delay.
+These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings, and fugitive scenarios, often presenting life-threatening situations.
+In addition, many emergency requests are submitted in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.

 We also receive emergency requests for information from Public Safety Answering Points (PSAPs) regarding particular 9-1-1 calls from the public.
 Calls for emergency services, such as police, fire or ambulance, are answered in call centers, or PSAPs, throughout the country.
-PSAPs receive tens of millions of calls from 9-1-1 callers each year, and certain information about the calls (name and address for wireline callers; phone numbers and available location information for wireless callers) is typically made available to the PSAP when a

-9-1-1 call is made.
+PSAPs receive tens of millions of calls from 9-1-1 callers each year, and certain information about the calls (name and address for wireline callers; phone numbers and available location information for wireless callers) is typically made available to the PSAP when a 9-1-1 call is made.
 Yet a small percentage of the time PSAP officials need to contact the telecom provider to get information that was not automatically communicated by virtue of the 9-1-1 call or by the 9-1-1 caller.

-In the first half of 2018, we received 31,239 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
-We also received 16,182 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.
+During the first half of 2021, we received 34,961 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
+During that same period, we also received 11,329 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services.